tianweiz07/Cloud_Integrity/README.md

 - process-list:           List the processes
 - module-list:            List the modules
 - syscall-check:          Check if any syscall is hooked
+- idt-check:	          Check if any interrupt handler is hooked
 - network-check:          Check if any network connection is hidden
 - syscall-trace:          Trace the system call made by any processes
 - socketapi-trace:        Trace the socket API made by any processes
 - driverapi-trace:	  Trace the kernel device driver API made by any processes
 - process-block:          Block a process from launching if its image matches something
 - sleepapi-nop:           NOP the sleep calls to specified processes
+- process-kill:           Kill a process given its pid

 tools